 Being a single parent, every wake-up falls on me to deal with.
 So aside from those two nights, I have not gotten more than four hours of sleep at a time since he was born.

-6 ways to help your baby sleep through the night Prolonged sleep deprivation isn’t just exhaustion.
+Prolonged sleep deprivation isn’t just exhaustion.
 It’s physical aches and pains, and depression, and crying jags.
 It’s hopelessness and despair and desperation; it’s irritability and social withdrawal and anger at everyone.
 Lack of sleep affects physical and mental health, concentration, work performance—everything.
 There’s a reason it’s used as a form of torture.
 I often take to Facebook or Instagram to document my life and I show all sides of it: the good, the bad, and the very, very ugly.
 In my chronicling of my son’s lack of affinity for sleep, I’ve gotten a whole host of comments and suggestions—well-meaning, to be sure, but there are some things you just don’t say to a sleep-deprived, under-caffeinated, on-the-verge-of-tears parent.
 Here are the worst offenders.

 1. “Oh, that sounds awful.
 My child slept through the night at two weeks old.”
 Clearly I’m being hyperbolic, but any kind of comment about how your child slept through the night before the first birthday will likely be met with thoughts of throat punching you, along with a healthy eye roll.